cloudify-cosmo/cloudify-rest-docs/source/includes/_plugins.md

 `visibility` | string | Optional parameter, defines who can see the plugin (default: tenant).

 Valid visibility values are:

-* `private`: The resource is available to the user that created the resource, the tenant’s managers and the system’s admins.
+* `private`: The resource is visible to the user that created the resource, the tenant’s managers and the system’s admins.
-* `tenant`: The resource is available to all users in the current tenant.
+* `tenant`: The resource is visible to all users in the current tenant.
 (Default value)
-* `global`: The resource is available to all users in all tenants across the manager.
+* `global`: The resource is visible to all users in all tenants across the manager.

 ### Response
 The new uploaded `Plugin` resource.